troglobit/inadyn/README.md

 risk losing your IP address every time you reconnect, or in DHCP even when the lease is renegotiated.

-By using a DDNS client such as Inadyn you can register an Internet name at certain providers that the DDNS client updates, periodically and/or on demand when your IP changes.
-Inadyn can maintain multiple host names with the same IP address, and has a web based IP detection which runs well behind a NAT router.
+By using a DDNS client such as inadyn you can register an Internet name at certain providers that the DDNS client updates, periodically and/or on demand when your IP changes.
+In-A-Dyn can maintain multiple host names with the same IP address, and has a web based IP detection which runs well behind a NAT router.

 Supported Providers